Sarquella/MavenCentral-Publisher/README.md

 * `propertiesFile` [*Optional*]: Path to custom **.properties file* where credentials are defined.
 If not set, defaults to *local.properties*.

+---

+Thanks to [Márton Braun](https://github.com/zsmb13) for this great [article](https://getstream.io/blog/publishing-libraries-to-mavencentral-2021/) which this plugin is inspired on.

 # License
 [LICENSE](https://github.com/Sarquella/MavenCentral-Publisher/blob/main/LICENSE)